clojurewerkz/clojurewerkz.org/articles/about.md

 ## The vision

-ClojureWerkz tries to make a collection of well maintained idiomatic libraries for practical purposes (data store clients, messaging, data validation, email, etc) that are also well documented, released under the same business-friendly license and built from the ground up for Clojure 1.3+.
+ClojureWerkz tries to make a collection of well maintained idiomatic libraries for practical purposes (data store clients, messaging, data validation, email, etc) that are also well documented, released under the same business-friendly license, built from the ground up for Clojure 1.3+ and [run continuous integration against multiple Clojure versions](http://about.travis-ci.org/docs/user/languages/clojure/) and JDKs.

 We've developed them over the years of using Clojure and we hope it can serve as an example for the rest of the Clojure community.